 Life Itself, the clue is in the title, isn’t just a documentary about the life of a critic, it’s a film about dying, but going down elegantly, with all cannons still firing.

 Nightcrawler (E One, cert 15)

 Jake Gyllenhaal takes on another thin-lipped whackjob role, donning eyeliner and looking gaunt as Louis Bloom, the sociopath who discovers that he’s good for pretty much nothing in this world except… getting ambulance-chasing TV coverage.
 Having no real interest in people gives Bloom a real edge.
 Trampling over victims’ dignity and personal grief, playing hardball with other, rival LA cameramen as he shoots “if it bleeds, it leads” nighttime footage for whichever TV station is prepared to pay for it.
-Though, for the sake of dramatic economy that tends to be Rene Russo, a TV producer with bad ratings and so as desperate for ghoulish footage as “the Nightcrawler”.
+Though, for the sake of dramatic economy that tends to be Rene Russo, a TV producer whose bad ratings make her a willing recipient of ghoulish footage from “the Nightcrawler”.

 However, it’s Elswit who mostly delivers the class, in a drama which fancies itself as profound and revelatory – hold the front page: news organisations can be a little flaky.
 Or is it a study of a twisted moral midget?

 Gyllenhaal’s good, and god how he works the hyperactive tic shtick, but he’s dramatically negated by writer/director Dan Gilroy’s decision to shoot this all in Hollywood Valiant mode – lens choices, edits, focus and blocking are pointing towards this man being a hero.
 Or is that irony and I need a 101 on satire?